OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/fa/data.md

 ---
 title: data
-description: This documentation page provides information on data metrics related to the company.
+description: "This documentation page provides information on data metrics related" to the company.
 It includes various financial and non-financial fields such as Company, Sector, Industry, Index, Sales, Profit Margin, and many more.
 keywords: